matomo-org/developer-documentation/docs/generated/master/Piwik/Piwik.md

 Main piwik helper class.

 Contains helper methods for a variety of common tasks.
-Plugin developers are encouraged to reuse these methods.
+Plugin developers are encouraged to reuse these methods as much as possible.

 Methods
 -------